Jopyth/MMM-Remote-Control/README.md

 this.sendNotification("REMOTE_ACTION", { action: "RESTART" });
 ```

-See some specific examples for controlling your mirror from other modules and add your own examples [in the Wiki page here](https://github.com/Jopyth/MMM-Remote-Control/wiki/Examples-for-Controlling-from-Another-Module)
+See the [Examples Guide](docs/guide/examples.md) for more integration examples with MMM-ModuleScheduler, MMM-Navigate, Home Assistant, and more.

 ### List of actions